MORE BYL INFORMATION

 Clay when she came to New York University to give a seminar about

 Reading Recovery.
-She said she was having difficulty finding
+She expressed difficulty finding

 appropriate books to use with children.
 Richard contacted the New

 Zealand Ministry of Education and made arrangements to bring over